R3Conclave/ccl-documentation/user-guide/docs/conclavepass-sample.md

 ### 1. Backend

-The backend service needs to be available as a fixed IP on the internet to allow Conclave Functions to access it for storing user databases.
+The backend service needs to be available with a fixed IP on the internet to allow Conclave Functions to access it for storing user databases.

 Conclave Cloud recommends setting up a new virtual machine with your cloud service provider to host this.
-You can choose a VM with the smallest size, as the resource requirements are less.
+You can choose a VM with the smallest size, as the resource requirements are minimal.

 * Build the service using this command: